tonethar/IGME-230-Fall-2019/weekly/week-03B-notes.md

   - the quizzes can be taken as many times as you want - and they are all open for at least a week
   - **IMPORTANT**: These are open book,  but you need to work **SOLO** on them, and without any outside help.
 Making these quizzes a group effort or just giving the answers to a friend will end up hurting people in the near term because they won't know the material
 - Review of `.htaccess` Authentication
+  - see this link for more options: https://www.rit.edu/webdev/people/htaccess
 - Semantic markup demo - see **Section II** below
 - Finish LWD Chapter 5 - *Marking Up Text* slides
 - LWD Chapter 6 - *Adding Links*